-The Post 9/11 GI BillTM provides eligible veterans serving after 9/11/01 with assistance for up to 100% of tuition and fees, plus benefits for books, supplies and housing.
+The Post 9/11 GI Bill[TM] provides eligible veterans serving after 9/11/01 with assistance for up to 100% of tuition and fees, plus benefits for books, supplies and housing.
 Plus, there are other Veterans Administration programs to assist veterans with their college goals.
 Details can be secured from Russell Sage College's Office of Financial Aid or by contacting the Veterans Administration.

-NYS Award Information (TAP) New York State Tuition Assistance Program (provided by HESC)
+NYS Award Information (TAP)

+New York State Tuition Assistance Program (provided by HESC)

-I. To be eligible and remain eligible, for the New York State Tuition Assistance Program (TAP), students (legal resident of New York state) must:
+To be eligible and remain eligible for the New York State Tuition Assistance Program (TAP), students (legal resident of New York state) must:

-- be a full-time (12 credits or more required credits per semester; credits required degree completion) and matriculated student at each level of study, and - maintain good academic standing by meeting program pursuit and satisfactory academic progress requirements as detailed below.
+- attend full-time status, 12 credits or more required credits per semester (credits required for degree completion) - matriculated/degree seeking student - maintain good academic standing by meeting program pursuit and satisfactory academic progress requirements as detailed below

+I. Program Pursuit is defined as:

+- completion of at least 6 credits during each term of study in the first year for which an award is received; or - completion of at least 9 credits during each term of study in the second year for which an award is received; or - completion of at least 12 credits during each subsequent term for which an award is received. - Grades acceptable for meeting the pursuit requirement include passing and failing grades of A through F and any other grade that signifies that the student completed all necessary assignments and attended the entire term. - View the HESC TAP website for more information on student eligibility criteria a.
+This Satisfactory Academic Progress chart is for non-HEOP students first receiving aid in 2010-11 and thereafter:

 II.
-Program Pursuit (or Pursuit of Program) is defined as:

-- completion of at least 6 credits during each term of study in the first year for which an award is received; or - completion of at least 9 credits during each term of study in the second year for which an award is received; or - completion of at least 12 credits during each subsequent term for which an award is received. - Grades acceptable for meeting the pursuit requirement include passing and failing grades of A through F and any other grade that signifies that the student completed all necessary assignments and attended the entire term. - View the HESC TAP website for more information on student eligibility criteria a.
-This chart is for non-HEOP students first receiving aid in 2010-11 and thereafter:

-III.
-Satisfactory Academic Progress.
+Satisfactory Academic Progress

 Before being certified for this payment A student must have accrued at least this many credits With at least this grade point average

 First 0 0.000

 Second 6 1.500

 Third 15 1.800

 Fourth 27 1.800

 Fifth 39 2.000

 Sixth 57 2.000

 Seventh 66 2.000

 Eighth 81 2.000

 Ninth 96 2.000

 Tenth 111 2.000